French painter Simon Vouet illustrates the eldest muses Urania and Calliope.

 CL – Baddest Female (2014), Hello Bitches (2015)

 This is for all my bad girls around the world

 Not bad meaning bad but bad meaning good you know

 She’s armed to the teeth in “Baddest Female” and ready to wreck someone’s tea party in “Hello Bitches”.
-This is braggadocio, doing whatever they want, doing it well and profiting from it instead of fucking up, and challenging anyone to try and judge them for their methods.
+This is braggadocio, doing whatever they want, doing it well and profiting from it instead of fucking up, bending rules but not creating a state of lawlessness, and challenging anyone to try and judge them for their methods.

 They don’t shy away from visuals that would make anyone, man or woman, use the words slutty, bitch or ratchet.
 And they keep doing it too.

 Those words are typically slurs, but because they’re banking on them, visually redefining them as a dance style, blazing something trashy as a luxurious fashion trend, advocating a lifestyle, and doing so with such confidence, a wink of arrogance even, the impact simply bleeds onto their audience.